 The route provides a wide path of 3.7 to 4.0m width which is consistent with other new sections of the North Western Cycleway eg link between St Lukes Road and Carrington Road and the improved section between Carrington Road and Royal Road.

-the riding surface is now suitable smooth for cyclists and this is achieved through a combination of concrete and asphalt surfacing
+the riding surface is suitable smooth for cyclists and this is achieved through a combination of concrete and asphalt surfacing

 High quality lighting and cycle friendly drainage is achieved throughout the route

-The quality of the route and finish achieved will contribute to lower future maintenance costs

-At the end of the defects liability period of 12 months there was minimal work required and it is now 20 months since the project has been opened and the quality of the route today is a tribute to the workmanship and construction project team of the main contractor Traffic Systems Limited (TSL).
+The quality of the route and finish achieved will contribute to lower future maintenance costs.
+At the end of the defects liability period of 12 months there was minimal work required and it is now 20 months since the project has been opened and the quality of the route today is a tribute to the workmanship of the construction project team of Traffic Systems Limited (TSL).

-A high degree of landscaping using natural fauna has been achieved with over eighty new tress planted
+A high degree of landscaping using natural fauna has been achieved with over eighty new trees planted

 The cycleway has achieved a high level of Crime Protection through Environmental design (CPTED) with good visibility throughout the route